How Sensorial Materials Organize Your Child’s Mind

 • Offer toys or household objects that involve sorting, matching, and comparing.

-Sensorial learning is not limited to the classroom.
-It is a way of seeing the world with curiosity and care.
+Sensorial learning is not limited to the classroom – it is a way of seeing the world with curiosity and care.